 I love that Pact adheres to a Zero Branding philosophy, joining other minimalist brands like Oliver Cabell in not slapping their logo across all of their clothes (unlike some others on this list).
 Much of their clothing is also tagless.
 They offer free shipping on orders over $50 and free returns.

-Get a coupon for a 20% discount off your first Pact order by signing up for emails from the company.
+Get a coupon for a 20% discount off your first Pact order by entering in code MODERNFELLOWS at checkout.
 (Pact also has frequent sales, which you can keep track of via my separate post on the best online men’s clothing sales and coupons.)

 Everlane has been adding to its selection of activewear and athleisure, and also carries a ton of 100% cotton fabrics, making them another affordable alternative to Athleta and lululemon for unfussy basics and athletic wear for men and women.

 Michael Preysman started Everlane in 2001 with an emphasis on “radical transparency” into the company’s supply chain.
 I like Everlane’s simple, relatively-affordable basics for women and men like t-shirts, cashmere crew and v-neck sweaters, fleece pants, backpacks and outerwear.